Curfew bell: History

 St Peter's Church, Sandwich, where a curfew bell is still rung at 8 pm every evening.

 The custom of ringing the curfew bell continued in many British towns and cities, especially in the north of England, well into the 19th century, although by then it had ceased to have any legal status.

+Except through WW2, a curfew bell has rung continuously every evening in the town of Wallingford Oxfordshire (formally Berkshire) since 1068.
+In 1066, William the Conqueror came to Wallingford seeking a suitable place to cross the Thames.
+During his stay, the Archbishop of Canterbury succumbed to William.
+For their co-operation the people of Wallingford were given an extra hour before curfew - 9pm instead of 8pm.
+The curfew bell still tolls at 8.50pm, declaring the king's ancient favour.
+The town celebrates its curfew bell with special events and during the annual Bunkfest Music Festival, permission is asked from the Mayor to break Curfew.

-The tradition is still practiced in the town of Sandwich, Kent, where a curfew bell known as the "Pig Bell" at St Peter's Church is rung at 8 pm every evening for ten minutes.
+The tradition is still practised in the town of Sandwich, Kent, where a curfew bell known as the "Pig Bell" at St Peter's Church is rung at 8 pm every evening for ten minutes.
 At Ruthin in Denbighshire, the custom lapsed in the 1970s but was revived in 2020 after the bells of St Peter's Church were restored.

 Inverness, Scotland rang a curfew bell at 5 p.m. from Old High St Stephen's; it was later moved to 8 p.m.
 The custom was once widespread in Scotland.

 Ruthin, Wales had a curfew bell at 8 p.m. to warn all citizens to be indoors at night.

 In Ireland, Coleraine had a curfew bell at 8 p.m., after which all country-dwellers (mostly Irish Catholics) had to be outside the city walls.
 Similarly, in the Penal era (up to the 18th century), St. Eugene's Cathedral, Derry rang a curfew bell at 9 p.m. after which Catholics had to be outside the city walls.